Freaker99/Freaker99/README.md

 - 🤝 I’m looking for help with **getting my first IT experience!**

-- 👨‍💻 All of my projects are available at [https://github.com/Freaker99?tab=repositories](https://github.com/Freaker99?tab=repositories)
+- 👨‍💻 All of my projects are available here - [Projects.](https://github.com/Freaker99?tab=repositories)

 - 📫 How to reach me - **aleksanderkostecki99@gmail.com**